Outlook 2003 Training

 - Printing and changing the Journal view

-This online training series is for anyone who wants to get the most out of using Outlook 2003.
+This series is for anyone who wants to get the most out of using Outlook 2003.

 - Flash and audio provide animated, interactive Lesson Introductions, Activities, and Simulations.